DonovanVA/SAM-ORPVR/README.md

     https://drive.google.com/drive/folders/1bSOH-2nB3feFRyDEmiX81CEiWkghss3i
     and place it in AOT-GAN-for-Inpainting/experiments/

-    - Install the other image inpainting model: git clone https://github.com/hyunobae/AOT-GAN-for-Inpainting.git
+    - Install the other inpainting model (video), it is optional: git clone https://github.com/hyunobae/AOT-GAN-for-Inpainting.git

-8. **test commands (In order)** test - contains folders with folders containing sample images each sample is a sample directory containing 480p breakdance-flare in DAVIS 2016 dataset sample_2 is a sample directory containing 480p surf in DAVIS 2016 dataset
+8. **test commands (In order)**
+    `test` - contains folders with folders containing sample images each `sample` is a sample directory containing 480p breakdance-flare in DAVIS 2016 dataset `sample_2` is a sample directory containing 480p surf in DAVIS 2016 dataset

     ##### 1. Crop (crop.py)
     ```bash